sst/guide/_chapters/handling-auth-in-serverless-apis.md

 ![Serverless Auth API architecture](/assets/diagrams/serverless-auth-api-architecture.png)

-There's a little bit more going on here.
+There's a bit more going on here.
 So let's go over all the separate parts in detail.

 A couple of quick notes before we jump in: